peteroupc/MailLib/api/com.upokecenter.mail.MediaType.md

  Gets the value of a parameter in this media type, such as "charset" or "format".
 * `Map<String,String> getParameters()`<br>
- Gets a sorted list of the parameters contained in this media type object.
+ Gets a list of the parameters contained in this media type object.
 * `String getSubType()`<br>
  Gets this media type's subtype.
 * `String getTopLevelType()`<br>